Multiple users/mice on one desktop

 For individuals

-Use it to customize your (mouse) interaction; custom acceleration, assigned buttons, themes or wheel behavior - for each individual mouse.
+Use it to customize your mouse (or pen, touch or tablet) interaction; custom acceleration, assigned buttons, themes or wheel behavior - for each individual pointer device.
+Let any pointer device act as any other (mouse, pen, touch, etc).
 Record macro's and play them back to automate tasks, even in a multi cursor scenario.
 Having a cursor for each mouse means you can quickly interact with individual applications because cursors can be localized or dedicated to one program - the restriction of moving one cursor all over the screen and refocusing on a specific application is lifted.
 The screen's realastate becomes much more manageable.

 For industry